 Your Options With Hawaii Medicare Eligibility

-Almost 269,000 Hawaiians took advantage of Medicare benefits in 2018.
-But what makes up Medicare coverage?
+More than 278,000 Hawaiians took advantage of Medicare benefits as of 2020.2 But what makes up Medicare coverage?
 The first two “parts,” Part A and Part B are called Original Medicare.

 - Part A: Also called hospital insurance, Part A covers hospitalization, hospice care, and some home health services.

-- Part B: Also referred to as medical insurance, Part B covers doctor visits, diagnostic testing, medical equipment, and lab work.
+- Part B: Also referred to as medical insurance, Part B covers doctor visits, diagnostic testing, medical equipment, and lab work.1

 If you receive Social Security, you will automatically be enrolled in Original Medicare.
-If you’d like to continue that coverage, you also have the option to purchase a separate Part D drug coverage plan and a Medicare Supplement plan to increase your benefits.
+Those with Original Medicare have the option to purchase a separate Part D drug coverage plan3 and a Medicare Supplement plan to supplement your benefits.

-Another option is Part C: Also known as Medicare Advantage, Part C is provided by private health insurance companies.
-It bundles Part A, Part B, and often other coverage such as prescription drugs, dental, vision and hearing plans into a single plan.
+Another option is Part C. Also known as Medicare Advantage, Medicare Part C is provided by private health insurance companies.
+It bundles Part A, Part B, and often other coverage such as prescription drugs, dental, vision, and hearing plans, into a single plan.4

 Not sure which plan is right for you?
-HealthMarkets makes it easy.
-Our licensed agents can assess your Medicare eligibility in Hawaii, recommend plans, and even help you enroll— at no charge to you.
-They may even discover that you are one of the 47.5% of Hawaii residents who qualify for Extra Help, a program that helps you pay less for prescription drug coverage.
+HealthMarkets can make it easy.
+Our FitScore® can recommend and compare plans to help you find the one that fits your needs — at no additional charge to you.
+You could even discover that you might qualify for Extra Help, a program that helps you pay less for prescription drug coverage.
+Over 47% of Medicare-eligible Hawaii residents who applied were deemed eligible for Extra Help in 2020.5

 *Medicare has neither reviewed nor endorsed this information.